changeworld/azure-docs.ja-jp/articles/hdinsight/hdinsight-storm-develop-java-topology.md

     }
   }

-  //Declare that we will emit a tuple containing two fields; word and count
+  //Declare that this emits a tuple containing two fields; word and count
   @Override
   public void declareOutputFields(OutputFieldsDeclarer declarer) {
     declarer.declare(new Fields("word", "count"));